Matthew1309/GenerateArg/tutorials/README.md

 * Stacked_LSTM.ipynb: Contains Jason Brownlee's damped sine wave simulated experiment.
 An LSTM that can understand the dual time variance of a sine wave whose amplitude decreases exponentially.
+I included a little matplotlib of my favorite reconstructed yhat.